 8. Fill Out Form 1120S Schedule M-1

 As discussed previously, do not complete Schedule M-1 if you answered yes to both parts of question 10 in Schedule B. The purpose of Schedule M-1 is to inform the IRS of differences between what is reported on the financial statements of a business vs. how much of the profit is taxable.
 You report these type of differences by reconciling them here.

 These differences are caused by income and expense items that may be reportable for bookkeeping purposes but not necessarily deductible for tax purposes and vice versa.
 For example, you may record depreciation on your books using the units of production method of depreciation.
 However, the units of production method is not acceptable for tax purposes.

 Therefore, you use the MACRS method of depreciation (which is acceptable for tax purposes) to calculate your tax deduction.
 You can learn more about depreciation by checking out our general depreciation guide.

 The purpose of Schedule M-2 is to reconcile undistributed net income of the S corp.
 Adjustments are made in this section for income and distributions that took place during the tax year.
 The balance at the end of the tax year is how much money you have in the business that can be reinvested in the business or distributed to shareholders.

 You should now have a pretty good idea of what information you will need to complete IRS Form 1120S.
 If you’re in the market for accounting software, you should head on over to our free QuickBooks Course.
 QuickBooks will help you to keep track of all of your income and expenses so that you can have the financial statements you need to complete Form 1120S.

 What’s more, to make tax time a breeze, check out TurboTax.
 You don’t have to be a tax whiz to use TurboTax because it will fill out Form 1120S for you.
-Get started on your tax return by signing up for a free trial.
+Get started on your tax return for free and only pay when you file.